dilshankarunarathne/docker-notes/README.md

 * /proc - process information
 * And also: /lib64, /media, /mnt, /opt, /sbin, /srv, /sys, /tmp, /usr

-In Linux, everything is a file.
+In Linux, everything is a file, including devices, directories, network sockets, pipes and etc.